AdriaticOrg/sdd/features/VATDate.md

 # VAT Date

 VAT Date functionality enables posting of VAT on a different date as posting date.
-VAT Date is transferred to VAT and General ledger entries and used in corresponding reports and functionalities (VAT calculation, VAT Statement etc.).
-VAT Date is added to General Journal, Sales, Purchase and Service documents.
+VAT Date is transferred to VAT Entries and used in corresponding reports and functionalities (VAT calculation, VAT Statement etc.).
+VAT Date is added to General Journal, Sales and Purchase Documents.

 > Range: 13.062.525..13.062.550